Copyright 1993, 1999, 2000, 2010 by Gerald T. Johnson.

 Use a blank form to record the feedback that you receive from the other participants.

-If you do not light your computer off every day, at least try to jot down some notes on the journal form each day.
+Try to jot down some notes on the journal form each day.
 The benefit of the journal takes on more and more weight as you faithfully maintain it.
 If you go for some time without doing it, just pick up where you left off.
 This is not meant to be a burden, it just costs a little bit to get the blessing!
 Once more, let me say...JUST DO IT!
 And for your own sake, please do not stick your head in a bucket worried over how eloquent you are.
 Most folks don't pay any attention to that kind of stuff anyway.
 And if you do think you're "waxing eloquent" the Lord may have to help you regain perspective.
 Just write, forget your pride and overcome your laziness.
 Speaking of laziness, please do remember that the power of prayer does not need any proving - just practice.

 Follow the verse study form in sequence, top to bottom.
-We use

 "RESEARCH" should reflect some investigation on your part into what Biblical scholars have recorded on the verse you are studying.
 Again, we do not require any specific reference, such as Matthew Henry's Commentary, but we do ask that you note your source.